Indoor Golf Business Plan, Study, Location Tool and Start up Model

 • Blog

-How much does it cost to start an indoor golf business (Updated 2023)
+How much does it cost to start an indoor golf business (Updated 2024)

 How Much Does it Cost to Start a Golf Simulator Business

 We get this question a lot.
 Let’s start by examining the most crucial element, golf simulators.
+Historically, the best commercial golf simulators generally ran between $35,000 and $75,000, and some ran up to $100,000.

 The price ranges also vary by brand.
 That said, you don't have to spend $100k to get a great setup.
 See sometailored golf simulator packages that can bring your startup costs down.